nishanths/scrobble/doc/content/api/src/index.md

 ## Authentication

-Most endpoints listed below require authentication.
+Most endpoints listed below require authentication (see each endpoint for details).
 Authentication is done by including the following HTTP header in requests.

 ```
 X-Scrobble-API-Key: <your API key>
 ```

-The API key can be found on the [dashboard](https://scrobble.littleroot.org/dashboard/api-key) when signed in.
+Your API key can be found in the [dashboard](https://scrobble.littleroot.org/dashboard/api-key) when signed in.

 ## Types

-The request and response structures for some endpoints refer to types such as `Song`.
+The request and response bodies for some endpoints refer to named types such as `Song`.
 These types are described in the [Types](/types) page.

 ## Endpoints